jeremeamia/super_closure/README.md

    only exception to this is recursive closure references.
-2. If you have two closures defined on a single line (you shouldn't do this anyway), you will not be able to serialize either one since it is ambiguous which closure's code should be parsed.
+2. If you have two closures defined on a single line (you shouldn't do this anyway), you will not be able to serialize either one since it is ambiguous which closure's code should be parsed (they are anonymous functions after all).
 3. **Warning**: The `eval()` function is required to unserialize the closure.
    This functions is considered dangerous by many, so you will have to evaluate what precautions you may need to take when using this library.
 Unfortunately,